 3. How you can get involved

-A proposal to prepare a DPD for Wolborough will go before Teignbridge Full Council on Monday 14 January.
-People are able to attend that meeting and submit questions to Full Council.
+A proposal to prepare a DPD for Wolborough was approved by Teignbridge Full Council on Monday 14 January.
+People were able to attend that meeting and submit questions to Full Council.

 4. Listening to your views